nicolas-van/multirun/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining how you used the project.
 When listing steps, **don't just say what you did, but explain how you did it**.
 * **Provide specific examples to demonstrate the steps**.
-Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
+It's always better to get more information.
+You can include links to files or GitHub projects, copy/pasteable snippets or even print screens or animated GIFS.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.